SansGuidon/bookmarks/README.md

 * [Corban Raun](https://blog.serverdensity.com/what-ive-learnt-from-using-ansible-exclusively-for-2-years/) - Lessons from using Ansible exclusively for 2 years.
 * [Ansible on Slack](http://www.ansiblenetwork.org/) - The Ansible Network
 * [Ansible Docs](https://docs.ansible.com/ansible/list_of_notification_modules.html) - Notifications modules for Ansible : cisco spark, jabber, hipchat, mattermost, mail, rocket chat, slack, telegram, ...
+* [Viktor Farcic](https://github.com/vfarcic/ms-lifecycle) - ms-lifecycle is an interesting project used for demonstration in book The DevOps 2.0 Toolkit, where you can learn how to use Docker, Ansible & Vagrant to create a complete infrastructure

 ### Ansible Vault
 * [brianshumate](https://github.com/brianshumate/ansible-vault) - ansible-vault : Ansible role for Vault